glexey/xmlutil/README.md

      </top>
     '''

-After reading the data, XMLStruct points to the topmost element ("top" in this case"):
+After reading the data, XMLStruct points to the topmost element ("top" in this case):

     >>> top = XMLStruct(msgs_xml)
     >>> top
-    top = XMLStruct(msgs_xml)
+    XMLStruct('top')

-First child element with a given tag be accessed by XML tag name using `.`:
+First child element with a given tag name be accessed by XML tag name using `.` notation:

     >>> top.messages
     XMLStruct('messages')
     >>> top.messages.message
     XMLStruct('message', name='DEBUG_BREAKPOINT')

-XML attributes can be accessed using a `.` notation, and in case of ambiguity, through a dict-like
+XML *attributes* can also be accessed using a `.` notation, and in case of ambiguity, through a dict-like access:
-access:

     >>> top.messages.message.name
     'DEBUG_BREAKPOINT'
     >>> top.messages.message['name']
     'DEBUG_BREAKPOINT'

-Children can be also accessed as a list:
+Children be accessed as a list:

+    >>> list(top.messages)
+    [XMLStruct('message', name='DEBUG_BREAKPOINT'),
+     XMLStruct('message', name='MEMORY_ALLOC')]
     >>> top[0] == top.messages
     True
     >>> top.messages[1].name
     'MEMORY_ALLOC'
-    >>> list(top.messages)
-    [XMLStruct('message', name='DEBUG_BREAKPOINT'),
-     XMLStruct('message', name='MEMORY_ALLOC')]
     >>> len(top.messages.message)
     3

-Here's how we can print all message fields:
+Here's how we can print all message fields in this example:

     >>> for msg in top.messages:
-      >     for field in msg:
+            for field in msg:
-      >         print "%s.%s"%(msg.name, field.name)
+                print "%s.%s"%(msg.name, field.name)
     DEBUG_BREAKPOINT.descriptor
     DEBUG_BREAKPOINT.lineno
     DEBUG_BREAKPOINT.reason